George Psalmanazar: England

-When they reached London news of the exotic foreigner with bizarre habits spread quickly and Psalmanazar achieved a high level of fame.
-His appeal not only derived from his exotic ways, which tapped into a growing domestic interest in travel narratives describing faraway locales, but also played upon the prevailing anti-Catholic and anti-Jesuit religious sentiment of early 18th century Britain.
+When they reached London, news of the exotic foreigner with bizarre habits spread quickly and Psalmanazar achieved a high level of fame.
+His appeal not only derived from his exotic ways, which tapped into a growing domestic interest in travel narratives describing faraway locales, but also played upon the prevailing anti-Catholic and anti-Jesuit religious sentiment of early 18th-century Britain.
 Central to his narrative was his claim to have been abducted from Formosa by malevolent Jesuits and taken to France, where he had steadfastly refused to become a Catholic.
 Psalmanazar declared himself to be a reformed heathen who now practised Anglicanism.
-He became a favourite of the Bishop of London and other esteemed members of London society.
+He became a favourite of the Bishop of London Henry Compton and other esteemed members of London society.

-Building upon this growing interest in his life, in 1704 Psalmanazar published a book, An Historical and Geographical Description of Formosa, an Island subject to the Emperor of Japan, which purported to be a detailed description of Formosan customs, geography and political economy, but which was in fact a complete invention.
+Building upon this growing interest in his life, Psalmanazar published a book in 1704, An Historical and Geographical Description of Formosa, an Island subject to the Emperor of Japan.
+This book purported to be a detailed description of Formosan customs, geography and political economy; it was in fact completely fabricated.
 The "facts" contained in the book are an amalgam of other travel reports, especially influenced by accounts of the Aztec and Inca civilisations in the New World, and by embellished descriptions of Japan.
 Thomas More's Utopia may also have served as an inspiration.
 Some of his claims about Japanese religion seem to also be derived from a misinterpretation of the Chinese idea of three teachings, as he claims that there were three different forms of "idolatry" practiced in Japan.

 According to Psalmanazar, Formosa was a prosperous country with a capital city called Xternetsa.
 Men walked naked except for a gold or silver plate to cover their genitals.
 Their main food was a serpent that they hunted with branches.
 Formosans were polygamous and husbands had a right to eat their wives for infidelity.
 They executed murderers by hanging them upside down and shooting them full of arrows.
-Every year they sacrificed the hearts of 18,000 young boys to gods, and their priests ate the bodies.
+Every year they sacrificed the hearts of 18,000 young boys to gods, and their priests ate the bodies in an act of cannibalism.
 They used horses and camels for transport, and dwelled underground in circular houses.

 Pseudo-lexicographer

 Psalmanazar's book also described the Formosan language, an early example of a constructed language.
 His efforts in this regard were so convincing that German grammarians included samples of his so-called "Formosan alphabet", in books about language, well into the 19th century, even after his larger imposture had been exposed.
-Here is his "translation" of the Lord's Prayer: